 About the Health Insurance Marketplace

-The regular open enrollment period for the Health Insurance Marketplace is typically from Nov 1 – Dec 15 annually.
+The open enrollment period for the Health Insurance Marketplace is available from November 1 – January 15, 2023.
 Outside of the enrollment period, you can still enroll in a Marketplace health plan only if you qualify for the Special Enrollment Period.
 You can apply for Medicaid and CHIP at any time.
 If you do not have a computer, please check with your local library for access or visit Access Florida.

 Get Free Marketplace Sign-Up HelpIf you have any questions about the Affordable Care Act or need assistance enrolling in the Health Insurance Marketplace, contact us and we’ll have a Certified Application Counselor or Navigator assist you.